yudataguy/Awesome-Japanese/readme.md

 - [Keio University Reading Materials Bank](http://language.tiu.ac.jp/materials/jpn/index.html) - The site is mostly in Japanese, but follow the 1-stars for the easiest reading materials.
 It's great because there is an English glossary integrated into the articles.
 - [Japanese IO](https://www.japanese.io) - Learn Japanese through fun and easy reading practice. 👴
 - [PressReader](https://www.pressreader.com/) - This website/app offers [毎日新聞　 Mainichi Shinbun](https://mainichi.jp/) digital daily newspaper and other Japanese language publications for free with many American libraries, please check local library to see whether it is available.
 See [detail](https://care.pressreader.com/hc/en-us/articles/211272703-Library-Card-Sign-In).
 Otherwise paid plan available. 👴 :moneybag:
+- [ImaWakatta](https://imawakatta.com/) - You can start reading real Japanese today, regardless of your level.
+ImaWakatta has stories with audio that include native speakers and professional voice overs.
+Every story has dynamic highlighting so you can follow the audio line by line.
+Includes 4 free stories. 👶💰

 ## Listening